rgarofalo/apds9960/docs/docs_APDS9960.rst

 .. method:: readAmbientLight()

-    Reads the ambient (clear) light level as a 16-bit value return value of the light sensor.
+    Reads the ambient (clear) light level as a 16-bit value

+    return:
+        the value of the light sensor.
 .. method:: readRedLight()

-    Reads the red light level as a 16-bit value return value of the light sensor.
+    Reads the red light level as a 16-bit value

+    return:
+        the value of the light sensor.
 .. method:: readGreenLight()

-    Reads the red light level as a 16-bit value return value of the light sensor.
+    Reads the red light level as a 16-bit value

+    return:
+        the value of the light sensor.
 .. method:: readBlueLight()

-    Reads the red light level as a 16-bit value return value of the light sensor.
+    Reads the red light level as a 16-bit value

+    return:
+        the value of the light sensor.
 .. method:: readProximity()

     Reads the proximity level as an 8-bit value

+    return:
-    Return value of the proximity sensor.
+        the value of the proximity sensor.
 .. method:: getProxIntLowThresh()

     Returns the lower threshold for proximity detection